hakavlad/tird/README.md

 - PURB format:
   - Encrypted files look like random data.
   - Encrypted files have a randomized size: do not reveal the payload size.
+- Comments are constant-padded, no reveal its size or existence.
 - Do not prove that the entered keys are incorrect.
 - Prompt-based CLI: no leakage of used options through shell history.
 - The output file path is user-defined and is not related to the input file path by default.